 ✅ Red flags to watch out for

-✅ History questions, physical exam and special tests to perform
+✅ History questions, physical exams and special tests to perform

 ✅ When to refer and when to consider getting imaging